com-480-data-visualization/datavis-project-2022-clr/README.md

 Clicking on a location will bring up a list of cards to the right of the globe, one for each chocolate bar that has a relationship (production or harvesting) with that location, showing more information such as company name, main characteristics and ingredients, cocoa percentage, and their average score based on reviews.

-More general information about how a bar's characteristics influence its rating will be shown on a separate element below. (@Ludovica I think this is an extra, if so feel free to move this paragraph to that section or smth).

-* __Create Your Favorite Bar__: Given the amount of data we have regarding chocolate bars, the ingredients used for their production, the characteristics related to each bar, and the overall rating, we have decided to provide the user with the capability of creating their very own chocolate bar.
+* __Create Your Favorite Bar__: Given the amount of data we have regarding chocolate bars, the ingredients used for their production, the characteristics related to each bar, and the overall rating, we have decided to provide the user with the capability of find their very own ideal chocolate bar.

 The user is able to provide some information about a chocolate bar they have always wanted to try.
 This information describes the percentage of cocoa used in that bar, the main ingredients they'd like to use (we're currently using a set of ingredients that we have gathered from the datasets).
 The user also supplies 5 characteristics they'd like to have in their bar.
 Finally, by correlating the provided information with the data we have, we provide the user with the top 5 bars that match their preferences.